Skip to main content

 4. 4.What does SiZA do in India, and what stays with you in Finland?

 A senior 5G RAN engineer at Nokia India Networks Bengaluru, MTech Communication Engineering from IIT Madras 2017, BTech Electronics and Communication from National Institute of Technology Karnataka Surathkal 2015, six years at Nokia India on 5G NR baseband development, with a Nokia Finland direct-transfer offer for a senior 5G research engineer role at the Espoo Karaportti R&D campus in hand.
 EUR 84,000 annual base on a Finnish EU Blue Card.
 The Nokia HR file in Espoo needed apostille on his IIT Madras MTech degree and transcript, MEA apostille on his NITK Surathkal BTech, MEA apostille on his class-twelve Karnataka State PUE certificate, MEA apostille on his marriage certificate from the Bengaluru Sub-Registrar, certified Finnish translation by a Finland Embassy-listed translator (the Finnish Immigration Service Migri accepts both English and certified Finnish for most documents, but the family-reunification documents from his Bengaluru-issued marriage and birth certificates required certified Finnish translation), and a fresh PCC from the Bengaluru Passport Seva Kendra Lalbagh.
 Finland has been a Hague apostille country for Indian documents since 1985, so the work stayed clean: degree attestation followed by MEA apostille, with no embassy attestation step at all.
 The Tamil Nadu HRD attestation ran through the Directorate of Technical Education Guindy for the IIT Madras degree.
 The Karnataka HRD attestation ran through the State Higher Education Department, Multistoreyed Building, Bengaluru for the NITK degree (NITK being a centrally administered National Institute of Technology).
-Then the MEA apostille at Patiala House Delhi.
+Then the MEA apostille at the authorised MEA service-provider route.
 The whole job runs about six weeks end to end.
 The Finnish Immigration Service (Migri) issued his EU Blue Card in four weeks.
 Arrival is typically at Helsinki Vantaa for the May 2026 Nokia Espoo start.

 That sequence is the sequence behind most Indian senior IT and engineer moves to Finland in 2026.
 Finland is a less obvious Indian destination than Germany or the Netherlands but holds a strong technology and engineering hiring base.
 Helsinki, Espoo, Tampere, Oulu and Turku host Nokia (still one of the largest network equipment vendors and 5G R&D centres), Supercell (the maker of Clash of Clans and Brawl Stars), Rovio (Angry Birds), F-Secure and WithSecure, KONE (lifts and escalators), Wartsila (marine engines and power generation), Outokumpu, Stora Enso, Kemira, the Finnish fintech and gaming cluster, and a growing AI and quantum computing research base.
 The Finnish technical universities (Aalto University in Espoo, Tampere University, LUT University in Lappeenranta, the University of Oulu) and the comprehensive universities (University of Helsinki, Helsinki University of Technology) run English-medium Master's, PhD and increasingly Bachelor's programmes that attract Indian students.